 This is the first of a two-part series.
-Check back Nov.
-14 for part 2.
+After you've read this article, check out part 2.

 It’s the time of year when many leaders find themselves consumed by the business planning process.
 They scour through historical data, evaluate the current state, scan the environment, forecast the future, identify multiple scenarios that may present themselves, consider alternatives that will drive organizational success, and create actionable strategies and tactics to realize results.